 If you are seeking counselling, always do your homework.
 Debt counsellors, consolidation firms or attorneys may take your first couple of payments to just cover their fees.

 And while many will promise to keep you off the dreaded black list, the truth is that your debt probably won’t be written off.
+Applying for sequestration or declaring yourself insolvent are also not easy ways out of trouble.

 You probably won’t be allowed any bank account and almost certainly won’t be given any credit until you’re fully rehabilitated.